 - Students who would like to prepare for further graduate study at the PhD level in Public Policy or Economics.
 Many ECPA graduates continue at UMBC for a Ph.D. in Public Policy.
 A student with an M.A. in Economic Policy Analysis has already completed a substantial amount of the course work required for a Ph.D.

-Full- or part-time students, students with schedules which permit only evening courses, or students with schedules which combine evening and day courses can all be accommodated.
-All required courses, and many electives, will be offered in the evening or on the weekend to accommodate the needs of students employed full-time.
+Full or part-time students, students with schedules which permit only evening courses, or students with schedules which combine evening and day courses can all be accommodated.
+All required courses, and many electives, will be offered in the evening to accommodate the needs of students employed full-time.

 Program Admission Requirements

 To succeed in the program students will need some undergraduate economics, mathematics and statistics background.
-We require that students complete courses in intermediate micro-economic theory, intermediate statistics (which should include some study of regression analysis), calculus, mathematical economics, and undergraduate econometrics before registering for the core graduate theory and econometrics courses (ECON 601, 602, 611 and 612).
-The mathematical economics course, ECON 490, will provide students who have had at least one semester of undergraduate calculus with the mathematics background necessary to succeed in the M.A. program.
+We require that students complete courses in undergraduate macroeconomics, undergraduate intermediate micro-economic theory (preferably using calculus), intermediate statistics (which should include some study of regression analysis), calculus, mathematical economics (or a follow-up courses in basic calculus such as multivariable calculus and linear algebra), and undergraduate econometrics (or extensive course work in statistics) before registering for the core graduate theory and econometrics courses (ECON 601, 602, 611 and 612).
+The UMBC mathematical economics course, ECON 490, will provide students who have had at least one semester of undergraduate calculus with the mathematics background necessary to succeed in the M.A. program.
 For those who are unsure if they have sufficient background in mathematics, please read the description of ECON 490, or contact the Economic Policy Analysis Graduate Program Director.
 For those who are unsure if they have an adequate background in statistics, contact the Economic Policy Analysis Graduate Program Director.

 Financial assistance is available to full-time and part-time students.
 Sources of financial aid include: